henriquecastror/henriquecastror_md/content/publication/journal-article 2021 RMS/index.md

 - Rule-taking

-title: Integrating uncertainty and governance into a capital structure puzzle: can risk-taking and rule-taking explain zero-leverage firms?
+title: "Integrating uncertainty and governance into a capital structure puzzle: can risk-taking and rule-taking explain zero-leverage firms?"

 ---